stellar/stellar-cli/FULL_HELP_DOCS.md

 ## `stellar tx new manage-data`

-Sets, modifies, or deletes a data entry (name/value pair) that is attached to an account Learn more about entries and subentries: [Accounts section](../stellar-data-structures/accounts.mdx#subentries) Threshold: Medium
+Sets, modifies, or deletes a data entry (name/value pair) that is attached to an account Learn more about entries and subentries: https://developers.stellar.org/docs/learn/fundamentals/stellar-data-structures/accounts#subentries

 **Usage:** `stellar tx new manage-data [OPTIONS] --source-account <SOURCE_ACCOUNT> --data-name <DATA_NAME>`